 Though the murder of Gulielma Sands took place in the 18th century and the trial of Levi Weeks was technically in the 18th century as well, the trial would set precedent, in court and out, that would be followed throughout the 19th century.
-In January 1800 the American republic was only twelve years old.
-There was virtually no case law, which is as important to criminal lawyers as legal statute.
+In January 1800 the American republic was only twelve years old and there was virtually no case law, which is as important to criminal lawyers as legal statute.
 As Aaron Burr remarked:

 “The law is whatever is boldly asserted and plausibly maintained.”The Weeks case was also the first murder to be editorialized by New York City newspapers, a practice that became commonplace in the century to follow.

 The Rings’ Boardinghouse